cliffordcarnmo/cpp-generic-makefile/README.md

 # cpp-generic-makefile
-A generic makefile for c++ projects
+A generic makefile for C++ projects.
+Put your code in the src folder and run make.
+You probably want to look at the CXXFLAGS in the Makefile.